Skip to main content

 If I could tell every contractor one thing, it would be this: your bill rate is almost certainly too low.

-Having reviewed the financials of over 1,000 contractors at BuildOps across HVAC, plumbing, electrical, and mechanical trades, the pattern is overwhelming.
+From reviewing the financials of over 1,000 contractors — first in private equity evaluating contractor acquisitions, then building accounting products alongside 1,000+ commercial contractor teams — the pattern is overwhelming.
 Contractors in the bottom quartile of bill rates aren't there because their market "won't support" higher prices.
 They're there because they priced their labor when they started the business and never meaningfully adjusted.

 Meanwhile, their labor costs, insurance, vehicle expenses, and overhead have all climbed.
 Their rates haven't.